 This is the option most used by travelers.
 Its great advantage is the saving of time, it is the fastest alternative.
 In just three hours you go from Cusco to Machupicchu town.
 Its starting point is the Poroy station, 25 minutes from the main square of Cusco.
 For 100 soles, a taxi can take you to the station.
 The final station will be Machu Picchu, in Aguas Calientes.
 You also have the option of getting on the train at the town station of Ollantaytambo, which is an hour and a half from Cusco.
 Many travelers prefer to visit Ollantaytambo before going to Machu Picchu.
 Then it is more convenient to get on the train in said town.

 The train has three levels of service.

 The tickets can be purchased on the company's website, Peru Rail.
 There is also the option of the Inca Rail company.
-Their prices are a little lower, but the schedules are usually not good.
+Their prices are a little lower.

 The second most popular option.
 Arrive at Machu Picchu as in the old days, through the roads used by the Inca Empire.
 Well ... not as in the old days.

 Formerly the roads allowed the Inca Empire to move from Cusco through the Sacred Valley, to Machu Picchu.
 At present, for a tourist theme, the famous Inca Trail that the agencies sell and the one authorized by the Peruvian government, starts at km 82, near Ollantaytambo.
 It's about two hours of travel from Cusco by train.
 So, what we call the Inca Trail, is only a part of those ancient roads.
 The classic tour lasts 4 days and 3 nights.
 Day 4 is not part of the road itself, it is the day you visit Machu Picchu.